Vanguard v Nutmeg

 What is Nutmeg?

-Nutmeg is an online discretionary investment management company that was founded in April 2011 by Nick Hungerford and William Todd.
-‘Discretionary’ means that it makes investment decisions on behalf of its customers, building and managing diversified portfolios for them, rather than providing a platform for people to buy and sell investments.
-Nutmeg claims to set up your portfolio in under 10 minutes, and uses technology to keep charges low and show where you’re invested.
-Nutmeg portfolios are almost entirely made up of low-cost exchange traded funds.
-The company was bought by US bank JP Morgan Chase in 2021 in a deal valuing it at £700 million.
-It now has over £5 billion in assets under management on behalf of 230,000 investors.
+Nutmeg claims to set up your portfolio in under 10 minutes and uses technology to keep charges low and show where you’re invested.
+The company was bought by US bank JPMorgan Chase in 2021 in a deal valuing it at £700m.
+It now has around £5.6bn in assets under management on behalf of some 250,000 investors.

 DIGITAL INVESTING PLATFORM

-Nutmeg – Fully Managed Portfolio
+Nutmeg – Fully managed

 OVERALL RATING